The Organic Substrate

 Continuous process, not do or die.

-All are qualities that control-built systems and change efforts rarely tap, no matter how sophisticated or progressive the model proclaims to be – due to the inorganic, fear-feeding substrate.
+These are qualities that control-built systems and change efforts rarely tap, no matter how sophisticated or progressive the model proclaims to be, due to the inorganic, fear-feeding substrate.

 Fear architectures produce a lot of noise.
 Swirl.
 Chaos.
 The appearance of motion without the reality of movement.
 Output without intelligence.
 Consensus without truth.
 Change initiatives that change the language, perform the effort, and leave the underlying substrate untouched.
-To do otherwise would feel mighty disruptive.
-Disruption that would actually create change rather than narrate and perform it.
+To do otherwise would be mighty disruptive.
+The kind of disruption that actually creates change rather than narrates and performs it.

 Technology Follows.
 It Doesn’t Trigger

 Evolutionary waves show up to help things along.
 New technologies are enablers.
-Consciousness change is the catalyst – the opportunity.
+Consciousness change is the catalyst.

-Change, disruption, and transformation operating on the fear substrate were not really intended to evolve things.
+Change, disruption, and transformation operating on the fear substrate were never intended to evolve things.
 They didn't intend whole systems design.
 Integration rather than fragmentation.
 Balance and difference.
 Complexity as the first principle.

-Actual transformative change means giving up control and fear as the substrate, and that would be why "all the change programs never work."
+Actual transformative change means giving up control and fear as the substrate.
+That is why all the change programs never work.

 Change wasn't the true plan.